thejunglejane/datums/README.md

 #### Migrating to v1.0.0

+##### `alembic`
 v1.0.0 introduces some changes to the database schema and the datums data model.
 To upgrade your existing datums database to a v1.0.0-compatible schema, a series of alembic mirations have been provided.
+To access these migrations, you will need to have the datums repository cloned to your local machine.
+If you've installed datums via pip, feel free to delete the cloned repository after you migrate your database, but remember to `pip install --upgrade datums` before trying to add more reports.

-To migrate your database, clone (or pull) this repository and run the setup script, then `cd` into the repository and run the migrations
+To migrate your database, clone (or pull) this repository and run the setup script, then `cd` into the repository and run the migrations with

 ```bash
 /path/to/datums/ $ alembic upgrade head